Biochemistry

 Reasons to choose Kingston

-This course is accredited by the Royal Society of Biology.
+- This course is accredited by the Royal Society of Biology (RSB).
 You’ll receive one year’s free associate membership once you graduate.

-You’ll gain extensive practical experience in brand new laboratories, recently opened as part of a £6.8 million investment.
+- You’ll gain extensive practical experience in laboratories that have recently had a £6.8 million investment.

-This course received over 92% overall student satisfaction (National Student Survey 2020).
+- This course received overall satisfaction of 90.9% in the National Student Survey (NSS) 2022.

 About this course

 Do you want to contribute to work that could help solve many of life’s biggest challenges?
-Engage with the latest groundbreaking scientific developments?
-Biochemistry at Kingston will help you understand the molecular processes that control life, from molecules (such as DNA and proteins) and cells, to the complex structures of whole organisms.
+This course will help you understand the molecular processes that control life, from molecules (such as DNA and proteins) and cells, to the complex structures of whole organisms.

-In your final year, you’ll select from options such as Advanced Analytical Science, Clinical Chemistry and Haematology, and Chemotherapy.
-Choosing a specialist topic which inspires you, you’ll work on an independent research project.
+In your final year, you’ll select from options such as Advanced Analytical Science, Clinical Chemistry and Haematology, and Chemotherapy of Infectious and Neoplastic Diseases.
+Choosing a specialist topic that inspires you, you’ll have the opportunity to work on an independent research project.

 Jobs & Career Perspectives